Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 While a C89 subset is recommended, the point of writing Dependable C is to be universally accepted, and that includes being accepted by compilers set to any version of C. You may choose to set your compiler to adhere to a strict C89 subset in order to verify that your code is not using any newer functionality, but it should run just as well using any other version of C. Your code should not require a compiler that has a C89 mode, it should be universal.
 This is why Dependable C discourages the use of any deprecated functionality or any functionality that clashes with new C features (see "auto").

-There are a wide range of C dialects and proposed replacement, that all try to fix precited deficiencies of C. However, almost none of them have had any success.
+There are a wide range of C dialects and proposed replacements, that all try to fix deficiencies of C. However, almost none of them have had any success.

 The ISO C standard has until C23 been taking backwards compatibility seriously.
 This means that they have been unable to remove functionality, only add new functionality.
 On some rare occasions, features have been marked as deprecated, but in practice, it has not been possible to remove these features from implementations, because users simply need these features to compile existing code.

 A situation where features can only be added, never removed, serves a language like C poorly, since one of its core values is its simplicity, compactness and easy of implementation.
 Stability is also poorly maintained by a group of language designers, who not surprisingly, want to design language features.
 People do not join standard organizations in order to not develop the standard.
-(In general, my personal experience is that the members of the ISO C wg14 standard body, are competent, hardworking and very knowledgeable, and have the best of intentions.
-However, when enough people want to change just one thing, the result is not a clean design)
+(In general, my personal experience is that the members of the ISO C wg14 standard body, are competent, hard-working and very knowledgeable, and have the best of intentions.
+However, when enough people want to add "just one thing", the result is not a clean design.)

 While the wg14 have historically, worked hard to maintain backwards compatibility, they have ignored compatibility in the opposite direction.
 Writing code in newer versions of C simply makes it incompatible with many platforms and implementations.
 Often code written in newer versions of the language will not compile in older implementations, but on occasions the meaning of the code would simply change.
 This is obviously very dangerous.